ferristseng/rust-lifx/README.md

   source ./config_logger.sh
 ```

-For more detailed control, you the following loggers you can set:
+For more detailed control, you can set the logging level for the following
+loggers:

   * device.in - all messages from any device that the client can intercept
   * device.out - all output messages from the client